-Many tender bulbs—canna, dahlia, elephant ears, gladiolus, tuberous begonias, and other summer favorites—will not survive cold winters outside.
-Instead of putting them to bed outside, you just dig and store inside!
-Many of these bulbs are expensive, yet easy to keep, so it is worth the trouble.
+Many tender bulbs—canna, dahlia, elephant ears, gladiolus, tuberous begonias, and other summer favorites—will not survive cold winters outside in colder regions.
+Instead of taking a risk and leaving them outdoors, it's a good idea to dig and store them indoors instead.
+Many of these bulbs are expensive, yet easy to keep, so it is worth the trouble!

-These summer flowering favorites all grow from some sort of underground storage structure whether it be a corm, tuber, rhizome, bulb, or root.
-We call them “tender bulbs" even if they're not all technically bulbs.
-They need a little special treatment to save for the next growing season.
-The most important thing is to keep them dry and cool, and do not let them get too cold before or during storage.
+These summer-flowering favorites all grow from a type of underground storage structure—be it a corm, tuber, rhizome, bulb, or root.
+We call them all "tender bulbs" even if they're not all technically bulbs.
+What they have in common is needing a little special treatment to save for the next growing season.
+The most important thing is to keep them dry and cool, and to not let them get too cold before or during storage.

-By now, many of you have had at least one light frost so it is time to get those tender bulbs out of the garden and packed away for next season!
+By mid fall, many of us have had at least one light frost, so it is time to get those tender bulbs out of the garden and packed away for next season!

-- Gladiolas are the exception: Don't wash them first, just let them dry in the sun for 1 to 2 days, cut off the stems to a few inches, brush off the soil, and put in a warm (60-70 degrees) airy spot out of the direct sun for 3 weeks to cure.
+Gladiolus: Don't wash gladiolus corms with water before curing; let them dry in the sun for 1 to 2 days, cut the stems down to a few inches, brush off the soil, and put in a warm (60-70°F) airy spot out of the direct sun for 3 weeks to cure.
 Remove any leftover dried pieces of the flower stalk and snap the old "mother" corm off from the bottom of the new corm and discard it.
 Take the baby cormels off too, saving only those that are the size of a quarter or larger.
 You can keep the cormels to raise if you want.
-They need 2-4 years of growth to reach flowering size.
-These corms need a dry cool spot, around 40-45 degrees.
-We hang them up in the pantry in old mesh onion bags.
-If you think thrips may be a problem, in spring soak the corms in a solution of 1 Tablespoon of Lysol to 1 gallon of water for about 6 hours, then plant right away.
+(They need 2-4 years of growth to reach flowering size.)
+Gladiolus corms need a dry, cool spot, around 40-45°F. We hang them up in the pantry in old mesh onion bags.
+If you think thrips may be a problem, soak the corms in a solution of 1 Tablespoon of Lysol to 1 gallon of water for about 6 hours in the spring, then plant right away.

-- Callas are another plant that doesn't need to be washed.
+Callas are another that doesn't need to be washed.
 Just dry the bulbs for about a week in a warm location, remove the old stems, brush off the loose soil, and pack in layers in slightly moist peat moss or vermiculite in a cardboard box or paper bag so they are not touching.
-Store at 45-55 degrees.
-Check for rotting or dehydration.
+Store at 45-55°F. Check for rotting or dehydration.
 If they start to shrivel, lightly moisten the packing material.

-- Dahlias: After washing the clumps, let them dry overnight and then pack away in slightly moist cedar chips or peat moss or in a black plastic bag with lots of holes punched in it.
-They should not dry out completely but will rot if kept too wet.
-Store in a dark cool spot, around 50 degrees.
-Check them a few times over the winter for rotting or shriveling.
+Dahlias: After washing the clumps, let them dry overnight and then pack away in slightly moist cedar chips or peat moss or in a black plastic bag with lots of holes punched in it.
+They should not dry out completely, but will rot if kept too wet.
+Store in a dark cool spot, around 50°F. Check them a few times over the winter for rotting or shriveling.
 Wait until spring to divide the clumps.
 Each piece needs to have a section of the stem attached where the buds for next year's plant will form.

-- Cannas don't like to dry out completely either.
+Cannas don't like to dry out completely either.
 Just dry the roots for 1-2 days to get most of the soil off.
-Like dahlias, pack in barely moist vermiculite, peat moss, or cedar chips and store at 40-50 degrees.
-See the Almanac’s Canna Grow Guide for more tips.
+Like dahlias, pack in barely moist vermiculite, peat moss, or cedar chips and store at 40-50°F.

-- Tuberous begonias are too pretty to lose to cold weather.
+Tuberous begonias are too pretty to lose to cold weather.
 Once the tops have died back, remove the dead stems, dig the tubers, and spread them out in a sunny dry place for about two weeks to cure.
-Store uncovered, in a single layer, at about 45-55 degrees.
+Store uncovered, in a single layer, at about 45-55°F.

-- Caladiums like it a little warmer in winter storage.
-Remove the old foliage, dry the tubers in a warm location for about 1 week, then store in vermiculite or peat moss at 60 degrees.
+Caladiums like it a little warmer in winter storage.
+Remove the old foliage, dry the tubers in a warm location for about 1 week, then store in vermiculite or peat moss at 60°F.

-- Colocasia and alocasia—the elephant ears—grow from huge (and often expensive) bulbs so it is nice to be able to carry them over from season to season.
+Colocasia and alocasia—the elephant ears—grow from huge (and often expensive) bulbs, so it is nice to be able to carry them over from season to season.
 They also prefer warmer storage temperatures.
 After the tops die back, dig them and leave them in the sun to dry for a few days.
-Brush off the soil and store in peat moss at about 70 degrees.
+Brush off the soil and store in peat moss at about 70°F.